jostylr/mathpebbles/src/common.md

 It returns the container element, the Var that the value is related to, and a settings object that everything else can be tweaked.

+This function is also defined in a context of a keys scope object, a controller (with a vars, container, and active list), in addition to access to the math and JXG objects (

-type is a creation function
+type is a creation function.

     function makeTypedInput (container, type, specifics, options) {
         _":initiate container"